christopherlrupe-maker/deleterious-load-finite-populations/README.md

 Christopher Rupe — Independent Researcher, Cleveland, Ohio, USA
 ORCID: [0009-0007-8497-4257](https://orcid.org/0009-0007-8497-4257)

-This repository contains the SLiM simulation scripts, raw simulation output, analysis/plotting scripts, and figures supporting the manuscript submitted to the *Journal of Mathematical Biology*.
+This repository contains the SLiM simulation scripts, raw simulation output, and analysis/plotting scripts supporting the manuscript submitted to the *Journal of Mathematical Biology*.

 ---